white-lab/protocols/cell_culture/cell_culture.md

 To split cells, follow these steps:

 1. Aspirate off media.
-2. Optionally: Wash with PBS to remove residual media components.
+2. Optionally: Wash with PBS (without calcium or magnesium) to remove residual media components.
 3. Add trypsin to cells.
 4. Move cells to incubator and wait.
 5. Check cells under microscope to ensure they are no longer adherent.